-Beihai is a tourist destination comprising beautiful beaches, islands, mangrove forests and coral reefs and has become an important seaside tourism city in the south of China.
+Beihai is a coastal city located in the Guangxi province and has become an important seaside tourism city in the south of China.
 Also known as ‘The Pearl City’ for its production of the south pearl, Beihai characterises itself as a modern city, while still retaining its traditional features.
 The city is home to the biggest extinct volcanic island in China, Weizhou Island, and has a diverse range of cuisines.

 The city is also home to the biggest extinct volcanic island in China on Weizhou Island and has a diverse range of cuisines due to its close proximity to Vietnam.

 - Agreement with City of Gold Coast: Sister City, 1997

 - Population: Beihai has a population of 1.8 million.